 Ever wonder what should you clean first?
-Here’s my real-life example of what I clean first in my own home …
+Here’s a real-life example of how you can decide what to clean (and when to clean it).

 Reader question: I guess what I struggle with the most is trying to find where to start in my day.
 More than anything, what do I clean first?
 What do I do first so that by the end of the day or when my hubby gets home, the house can look at least somewhat clean or I can feel I’ve accomplished something?

-To help figure out my cleaning, I like to flip the decision around in my mind so I’m thinking more about what I want my end product to be each day.
-I ask myself “What do I want my home to be like by the time my husband gets home every afternoon?”
+To help figure out what I need to clean and when I should do the work, I like to flip the decision around in my mind.
+That way, I’m thinking more about what I want my end product to be each day.

-Once I get a picture in my mind, then I work backwards throughout my day.
+Once I get a picture in my mind, then I work backward throughout my day.

 Because I homeschool my children, I know our home is going to get messy.
 If I clean in the morning, it’s useless, because I know it’s completely unrealistic to keep our home neat all day long.
 It’s also completely unrealistic for me to spend all day cleaning.